StefanoAnzolut/business-guide/source/integrations/microsoft.rst

 - Enter **Skribble API credentials** (username and API key) to finish the setup

-- That’s it; you’ve successfully connected OneDrive and SharePoint with Skribble
+- That’s it; you’ve successfully connected OneDrive for Business with Skribble

 ..
 NOTE::
  It may take up to **48 hours** before everyone can sign with Skribble from OneDrive and SharePoint.